soedinglab/MMseqs2/README.md

         mmseqs easy-linclust examples/DB.fasta clusterRes tmp

-Sequence identity is in default [estimated](https://github.com/soedinglab/MMseqs2/wiki#how-does-mmseqs2-compute-the-sequence-identity) to output real sequence identity use `--alignment-mode 3`.
+Sequence identity is by default [estimated](https://github.com/soedinglab/MMseqs2/wiki#how-does-mmseqs2-compute-the-sequence-identity) to output real sequence identity use `--alignment-mode 3`.
 Read more about the [clustering format](https://github.com/soedinglab/mmseqs2/wiki#clustering-format) in our user guide.

 Please adjust the [clustering criteria](https://github.com/soedinglab/MMseqs2/wiki#clustering-criteria) and check if temporary directory provides enough free space.
 For disk space requirements, see the user guide.